After Your Advanced Education Site Visit

 Programs are requested to complete and return the Post-Site Visit Evaluation.
-This survey gives the programs the opportunity to comment on the accreditation process, the site visit, and the site visit team.
+This electronic survey gives the programs the opportunity to comment on the accreditation process, the site visit, and the site visit team.
 In addition, comments received via the post-site visit evaluation are the basis for any future changes.

 The Preliminary Site Visit Report

 The written site visit report embodies a review of the program's compliance with the Accreditation Standards at the time of the site visit and serves at the basis for accreditation decisions.
 It also guides officials and administrators of educational institutions in determining the degree of their compliance with the Accreditation Standards.
 The report clearly delineates any observed deficiencies in compliance with Standards on which the Commission will take action.

 In the report, the Commission evaluates educational programs based on Accreditation Standards and provides constructive recommendations which relate to the Accreditation Standards and suggestions which relate to program enhancement.

 Preliminary drafts of site visit reports are prepared by the site visitors, consolidated by staff into a single document and are approved by the visiting committee.
 The approved draft report is transmitted to the institutional administrator for factual review and comment prior to its review by the Commission.

 The preliminary site visit report reflects the program as it exists at the time of the site visit.
 Any improvements or changes made subsequent to a site visit may be described and documented in the program’s response to the preliminary draft report, which becomes part of the Commission’s formal record of the program’s evaluation.
 Such improvements or changes represent progress made by the institution and are considered by the Commission in determining accreditation status, although the site visit report is not revised to reflect these changes.